 For the academic year 2020-21 I am a co-convenor of the Graduate Workshop in Political Thought and Intellectual History.

-I am a co-convenor of the 2021 Cambridge Political Thought and Intellectual History Graduate Conference: 'Education and Educators in Political Thought'.
+I was a co-convenor of the 2021 Cambridge Political Thought and Intellectual History Graduate Conference: 'Education and Educators in Political Thought'.

 Tags & Themes